paralympics/sdms-user-guide/docs/README.md

 ## Feedback

 Find a bug or have a feature request for SDMS?
-Please file an <a href="https://github.com/paralympics/sdms-user-guide/issues" targe="_blank">issue</a>!
+Please file an <a href="https://github.com/paralympics/sdms-user-guide/issues">issue</a>!

+> [!NOTE]
 > Please read the documentation or search in the issues before you post so as to avoid duplicates.

 ## Technical Support